dgaydukov/cert-aws/sa/files/sa.md

 * you can't create new cert from iam, but you can upload pre-generated cert
 * you should uce cli/api (currently console not supported cert upload, yet if you create ELB from there you can upload)
 * use commands `UploadServerCertificate` - upload new cert, `ListServerCertificates` - list all certs, `GetServerCertificate` - get cert by id
-* don't confuse server cert with user sign-ing cert `Uploadsign-ingCertificate` - you upload cert for specified user, and this user can make X.509 signed requests
+* don't confuse server cert with user signing cert `UploadsigningCertificate` - you upload cert for specified user, and this user can make X.509 signed requests
 There is no way to migrate cert from IAM to ACM.
 There is no way to update imported certs after expire date.
 If you import certs, you have to take care about expire date manually.

 ###### KMS